 - 29. The Returning Officer will ensure that all eligible members of the Union can vote. - 30.
 The Returning Officer shall decide the method of voting and publicise it appropriately. - 31.
 The Voters shall be able to express preferences for as few or as many candidates as they wish subject to the instructions on ballot papers. - 32.
 Ballots shall bear the chosen name of each candidate, and of the position being contested. - 33.
 The order of names on the ballot shall be decided by the drawing of lots or by using an electronic system which ensures the order of names on the ballot is chosen at random. - 34.
-There will be a facility for voting for "Re-Open Nominations". - 34.34.1.
-For positions which require more than one candidate to be elected, if ReOpen Nominations receives the most votes, nominations must be re-opened for all positions. - 35.
-Voting shall be by secret ballot.
+There will be a facility for voting for "Re-Open Nominations".

+35. Voting shall be by secret ballot.